 Inside: The lighting in your home pretty much sucks.
-You want to own plants but struggle to figure which ones will survive in the dark corners of your home.
+You want to own plants but struggle to figure out which ones will survive in the dark corners of your home.
 Learn how to find the best lighting for indoor plants.

 Unfortunately, homes aren’t built to accommodate our plants with perfect light.
 If only life were that easy.
 Some walls of newer homes are painted in smokers-tooth yellow.
 Some walls in other homes may be painted any color other than white.
 As beautiful as other shades are, only walls painted in light colors will reflect an adequate amount of light that’ll benefit your plants.